 - The designated beneficiary dies and the money is distributed to their estate or to another beneficiary

 - The designated beneficiary becomes disabled and is incapable of pursuing their education

 You can also avoid paying income tax or the additional penalty if you change the designated beneficiary or roll the money over to a new 529 plan for another beneficiary.
 Rollovers must be completed within 60 days of the distribution in order to offset the 10% penalty.

 The tax benefits of 529 plans make them an attractive option for parents who are looking for the best place to stash away cash for future educational expenses.
-Using your 529 plan wisely can help to reduce your out-of-pocket costs and potentially help your child to avoid the pitfalls of student loan debt.
+Using your 529 plan wisely can help to reduce your out-of-pocket costs and potentially help your child to avoid the pitfalls of student loan liability.